-3.4(a) Establish a joint provincial forum to address human settlements to ensure coordinated and integrated development planning and implementation then presentation to the Social Protection, Community and Human Development Cabinet Cluster for noting and support.
-Achievements to date:
+3.4(a) Establish a joint provincial forum to address human settlements to ensure coordinated and integrated development planning and implementation

 The first KZN Joint Service Delivery Forum (JSDF) meeting convened in July 2015.
 The Forum meets on a quarterly basis and co-chaired by the Heads of Department of Department of Human Settlements and KZN Department of Cooperative Governance and Traditional Affairs (COGTA) respectively.
 To date the forum has convened three quarterly meetings in 2015/16 and 2016/17 respectively.